vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 Generating public/private rsa key pair.
 ```

 Don't change the name of the file that is being created, but make sure to have a strong password.
 You will not see any symbols while typing the password!
-But this is standard behaviour of unix systems to protect you from people even knowing how many caracters there are in your password.
+But this is standard behavior of unix systems to protect you from people even knowing how many characters there are in your password.
 Trust the process and repeat the same password twice

 ```
 Enter file in which to save the key (/home/bruna/.ssh/id_rsa):